 - Do not expose your child to tobacco smoke.
 Smoke weakens the lungs' resistance to infection.

-- Have your child avoid close contact with people who have a cold or the flu.
+- Avoid close contact with people who have a cold or the flu.

-- Encourage your child to wash their hands often, especially after coming into contact with someone who is sick.
+- Encourage your child to wash their hands often.

 - Treat any chronic disease.

 Family Doctor—American Academy of Family Physicians http://familydoctor.org